Skip to main content

 Mission accomplished for Herschel

-Launched on May 14th 2009, Herschel, the largest space telescope, contained more than 2300 liters of liquid helium, stored in a high tech cryogenic tank, designed and manufactured by Air Liquide.
+Launched on May 14th 2009, Herschel, the largest space telescope, contained more than 2,300 liters of liquid helium, stored in a high-tech cryogenic tank, designed and manufactured by Air Liquide.
 The liquid helium is used to cool the instruments of the telescope to close to absolute zero.
-Herschel made numerous scientific observations in the Universe and sent a wealth of data that has yet to be studied.
+Herschel made numerous scientific observations in the Universe and sent a wealth of data.

 In the framework of this program, Air Liquide has moreover delivered other equipment, in particular a second liquid helium tank for tests on the ground, helium transportation lines, as well as heat shields that insulate the tanks and instruments from the exterior environment.